gitter-badger/hipster-shell/README.md

 	* We have to run the node runtime
 	* Perhaps we could share the runtime with several shell instances
 * ...

+## Performance guide
+1. All commands use streams to pass buffer data
+2. ...

 ## Development guide
 Fast guide to start development on the hipster-shell: